ckc2007/Test-Your-Code-Knowledge-Online-Quiz/README.md

 ![screenshot](./assets/images/screenshot.png "an image of the deployed online coding quiz website")

-## Contributing

-This project was built in collaboration with , whose GitHub profile can be found [here]().

-Third party assets used in this project include:

-Tutorials used in this project include:

 ## License

 This project is licensed under the MIT license.

 ## Features

-Additional quesions will be added soon.
-Dynamic color changes as the timer reaches zero will be added.
-Timer difficulty will be an option soon.
+- Additional quesions will be added soon.
+- Dynamic color changes as the timer reaches zero will be added.

-## Tests
+- Timer difficulty will be an option soon.

 ## Questions